molarmanful/bited/docs/manual/font-anatomy.md

     ???+ question "DWidth"

+        Typically known as advance width.
 A glyph-specific metric for the amount of horizontal space this character occupies.

 ???+ info "Vertical Metrics (from top to bottom)"